 All graduate students must be enrolled in a degree program or be in the category "Professional Improvement."
 In the interest of equity, course work by students who first enroll under Professional Improvement and subsequently become regular graduate students will count toward the degree, following the rules and procedures described in this Guide.
-Support given students who first enroll under P.I. and subsequently become regular graduate students will also count toward the total number of years provided for that degree (M.A.-2 years; Ph.D.-4 years).
+Support given students who first enroll under P.I. and subsequently become regular graduate students will also count toward the total number of years provided for that degree (M.A. = 2 years; Ph.D. = 5 years).
 The graduate programs offered by the Department are:

-- A. Master of Arts without Thesis.
-For some students this may be a terminal degree, for others a step in pursuit of the doctorate.
+A. Master of Arts without Thesis

+For some students this may be a terminal degree, for others a degree en route to the doctorate.
 The plan of study preparatory to the degree should correspond to the objectives of the candidate.

-General requirements include a minimum of 30 semester hours of French (009) credit, FREN:5020 Comparative Stylistics, FREN:5001 Intro to Graduate Study, as well as a minimum of 12 semester hours in literature or culture at the 5000-level.
+General requirements include a minimum of 30 semester hours of French credit, FREN:5020 Comparative Stylistics, FREN:5001 Intro to Graduate Study, as well as a minimum of 12 semester hours in literature, culture, translation or linguistics at the 5000-level.
 In the last semester of the program the candidate will take a comprehensive examination which is both oral and written (see section VI. below).
-One or more of the required courses may be waived for good cause and students may, with special permission of the Director of Graduate Studies and Department Executive Officer, transfer up to 6 s.h. of course work taken elsewhere. - B. Master of Arts with Thesis.
+One or more of the required courses may be waived for good cause and students may, with special permission of the Director of Graduate Studies and Department Executive Officer, transfer up to 6 s.h. of course work taken elsewhere.

+B. Master of Arts with Thesis

+This program is on indefinite hiatus.

 Candidates must earn a minimum of 30 semester hours of French (FREN) credit and take a written and oral examination on their areas of study.
 The program must include FREN:5020 Comparative Stylistics, FREN:5001 Intro to Graduate Study, and at least 12 semester hours graduate level literature or culture courses numbered 5000 and above.
 Candidates may earn up to six of the required 30 semester hours for thesis work.
-A thesis prospectus must be accepted by September 1st of the academic year in which the thesis is defended. - C. Master of Arts in French Education (MAFE).
+A thesis prospectus must be accepted by September 1st of the academic year in which the thesis is defended.

+C. Master of Arts in French Education (MAFE)

 This program is intended primarily for current and prospective secondary school and junior college teachers.
 General requirements include a minimum of 38 semester hours.
-These must include FREN:5020 Comparative Stylistics and FREN:5000 Principles of Teaching and Learning Foreign Languages.
-At least nine semester hours must be in graduate (5000-level) courses in French literature.
+These must include FREN:5020 Comparative Stylistics and FREN 6005: Colloquium: Teaching French.
+At least nine semester hours must be in graduate (5000- level) courses in French literature.
 Up to eight semester hours may be taken in education or related fields.
 There is a comprehensive examination which is both oral and written (see section VI.B. below).

-Master of Arts in Teaching (MAT).
-This program is administered through the Division of Curriculum and Instruction.
+D. Master of Arts in Teaching (MAT)

+This program is administered through the College of Education's Department of Teaching and Learning.
 Students take 18 semester hours in advanced French courses and complete the requirements for secondary certification.

-D. Doctor of Philosophy.
+E. Doctor of Philosophy

 The degree Doctor of Philosophy is awarded on completion of an extensive program of study (72 s.h.), the passing of a comprehensive examination, and the writing and successful defense of a dissertation.
+Students can count up to 30 s.h. from the Master's degree towards the PhD.
 It certifies that the recipient has acquired a sound general knowledge of the whole of French literature, and an in-depth knowledge of specific areas with concomitant critical and research methodologies to resolve problems of literary criticism, history, and scholarship.
 Ideally, the doctorate should prepare a teacher-scholar capable of addressing both students and peers, and of making significant and original contributions to learning.